 - a) annual report in accordance with the Norwegian Radiation and Nuclear Safety Authority's Guidelines for reporting of radioactive substances for the petroleum activities (in Norwegian only).
 Deadline for reporting is the 15th of March the following year.
-The reporting shall take place using Environment Hub (EEH).
-Complete quality assured reports and underlying data shall be available for the Norwegian Radiation and Nuclear Safety Authority before expiration of the reporting deadline, - b) plans for surveys for monitoring of radioactive pollution, in accordance with the annual agreement between the operator and the Norwegian Radiation and Nuclear Safety Authority, cf. Section 52 of the Activities Regulations, - c) results of surveys for monitoring of radioactive pollution, in accordance with the annual agreement between the operator and the Norwegian Radiation and Nuclear Safety Authority, cf. Section 52 of the Activities Regulations.
+The reporting shall take place using Footprint.
+Complete quality assured reports and underlying data shall be available for the Norwegian Radiation and Nuclear Safety Authority before expiration of the reporting deadline, - b) results from monitoring of the external environment, with reference to Chapter X of the Activities Regulations.
+The results shall be submitted in accordance with the Guidelines for environmental monitoring of petroleum activities on the Norwegian continental shelf (M-408).
+The deadline for submitting quality-assured draft reports from monitoring benthic habitats (sediment), baseline surveys, and water column monitoring is 1 April of the year after the surveys were conducted.
+The deadline for submitting final reports is 1 October.
+Significant deviations from the expected status or trend shall be reported to the Norwegian Radiation and Nuclear Safety Authority as soon as possible, - c) plans for environmental monitoring of benthic habitats, as mentioned in Section 54 of the Activities Regulations, shall be submitted to the Norwegian Radiation and Nuclear Safety Authority by 1 March in the year the monitoring shall take place.
+Plans for monitoring of the water column, as mentioned in Section 55 of the Activities Regulations, shall be submitted by 1 April in the year the monitoring shall take place.

-Reporting from manned underwater operations
+Section 35 Reporting from manned underwater operations

-The operator shall submit an activity report regarding manned underwater operations from facilities or vessels to the Petroleum Safety Authority Norway.
+The operator shall submit an activity report regarding manned underwater operations from facilities or vessels to the Norwegian Ocean Industry Authority.
 The report shall be submitted no later than 14 days after the end of every half year.

-The operator shall also submit an experience report to the Petroleum Safety Authority Norway at the end of each calendar year or at the completion of a manned underwater operation.
+The operator shall also submit an experience report to the Norwegian Ocean Industry Authority before the end of January of the following year or at the completion of a manned underwater operation.